EPCCed/DAwHPC/ApacheSpark/README.md

 ```
 where `r1i5n2` is the master node discovered above.

-Now you can open [http://localhost:8080] to see the Apache Spark web UI and [http://localhost:18080] for the history server.
+Now you can open [http://localhost:8080] to view the Apache Spark web UI and [http://localhost:18080] for the history server.